waffleSheep/heisenberg/docs/applications/electron.md

 \end{aligned}
 $$

 If the electron exists in the nucleus, it has to have at least $9.89 MeV$ of energy.
-However, electrons, or beta-particles, ejected from the nucleus has energies of approximately $3 MeV$, and experimental results show no electron or particle in an atom possess energy greater than $4MeV$.
-Hence, an electron that could exist in the nucleaus does not exist as no such electron with that much energy when emitted has been found.
+However, electrons, or beta-particles, ejected from the nucleus have energies of approximately $3 MeV$, and experimental results show no electron or particle in an atom possesses energy greater than $4MeV$.
+Hence, an electron that could exist in the nucleus does not exist as no such electron with that much energy when emitted has been found.